abbioinfo/CyAnno/README.md

 python CyAnno.py
 ```
 Details can be found [here](https://github.com/abbioinfo/CyAnnoSamusik)

-# Step-by-Step instructions
-The complete user guide with all the details for running the CyAnno along with the different parameters and input/output file formats are available in [wiki page](https://github.com/abbioinfo/CyAnno/wiki/CyAnno).

 # Results reproduction
 All the results and images from publicly available dataset in the orignal research article can be reproduced using these instructions.